Components of welfare incomes

 The welfare incomes of the example households were also below, and in some instances less than half of, the low-income thresholds, as shown in the table linked above.

-The lowest income relative to the thresholds was that of the unattached single considered employable, whose total welfare income was only 35 per cent of the LIM and 42 per cent of the LICO.
-The highest was that of the single parent with one child, whose welfare income was 61 per cent of the LIM and 85 per cent of the LICO.
+The least adequate income relative to the thresholds was that of the unattached single considered employable, whose total welfare income was only 38 per cent of the LIM and 45 per cent of the LICO.
+The most adequate relative to the thresholds was that of the single parent with one child, whose welfare income was only 62 per cent of the LIM and 85 per cent of the LICO.

-The unattached single with a disability had an income of only 48 per cent of the LIM and 58 per cent of the LICO.
-The income of the couple with two children was 58 per cent of the LIM and 74 per cent of the LICO.
+The unattached single with a disability (MBFE) had an income of only 50 per cent of the LIM and 59 per cent of the LICO.
+The unattached single with a disability (MSPD) had an income of only 54 per cent of the LIM and 64 per cent of the LICO.
+The income of the couple with two children was 59 per cent of the LIM and 74 per cent of the LICO.

 Changes to adequacy of welfare incomes

-Figures 5MB and 6MB show the total welfare incomes of each of the four example household types in Manitoba as a percentage of the Market Basket Measure (MBM), starting in 2002.
+Figures 5MB and 6MB show the total welfare incomes of each of the five example household types in Manitoba as a percentage of the Market Basket Measure (MBM), starting in 2002.
+Note that the calculation for the unattached single with a disability who was eligible for benefits from the new MSPD program is represented by the single 2023 value.

-The black line at the top of each of the graphs (i.e., the 100 per cent threshold) represents Canada’s Official Poverty Line.
-This means that the graphs show how far below the Poverty Line the four households’ total welfare incomes have been in each year over the past 20 years.
+The black line at the top of each graph (i.e., the 100 per cent threshold) represents Canada’s Official Poverty Line.
+This means that the graphs show how far below the Poverty Line the five households’ total welfare incomes have been in each year over the past 22 years.

 Three trendlines for each household are shown in the graphs.
 These lines illustrate the relationship between welfare incomes and changes made to the MBM due to “rebasing.”
 The two rebasings, occurring in 2008 and 2018, are indicated with a dotted vertical line.
-Rebasing updates the measure, including the items and costs included in the basket, to better reflect contemporary circumstances, and typically creates a higher poverty threshold than that of a previous base.
+Rebasing updates the measure, including the items and costs included in the basket, to better reflect contemporary circumstances and typically creates a higher poverty threshold than that of a previous base.
 The trendlines demonstrate changes to household poverty levels within the years in which each base is applied.
 A trendline rise within those periods indicates an improvement in a household’s level of poverty while a decline indicates a deepening of their poverty.
+For the years in which rebasing took place (2008 and 2018), we include the percentage of welfare income relative to the MBM using both the previous and the new base to show how rebasing affects adequacy.

-Note that MBM thresholds reflect the conditions in each province or territory and vary by community size.
+Note that MBM thresholds vary by province and community size.
 The MBM thresholds used here are for Winnipeg.
 More information is in the methodology section.

-Overall, the total welfare income of the unattached single considered employable was five percentage points lower relative to the Poverty Line in 2022 than it was in 2002, meaning that this household is living in slightly deeper poverty than it was 20 years ago.
-Their income was also well below the Deep Income Poverty threshold across the entire time series, meaning that they would have consistently lived in deep poverty for the last 20 years.
+Overall, the total welfare income of the unattached single considered employable was 2 percentage points lower relative to the Poverty Line in 2023 than it was in 2002, meaning that this household was living in deeper poverty than they were 22 years ago.
+Their income was also well below the Deep Income Poverty threshold across the entire time series, meaning that they would have consistently lived in deep poverty for the last 22 years.

-The welfare income of the unattached single with a disability started the time series at 67 per cent of the Poverty Line and followed virtually the same trendlines as the unattached single considered employable.
-After slight increases through the mid-2010s and declines in the early 2020s, the welfare income of this household ended the time series in 2022 at only 55 per cent of the Poverty Line.
+The welfare income of the unattached single with a disability (MBFE) started the time series at 67 per cent of the Poverty Line and followed virtually the same trendlines as the unattached single considered employable.
+After slight increases through the mid-2010s and declines in the early 2020s, the welfare income of this household ended the time series in 2023 at only 56 per cent of the Poverty Line.

-Overall, the total welfare income of the unattached single with a disability declined by twelve percentage points relative to the Poverty Line across the entire time series, which represents a significant deepening of their poverty over the past 20 years.
-As well, their income was below the Deep Income Poverty threshold across the entire time series, meaning that they would have consistently lived in deep poverty for the last 20 years.
+Overall, the total welfare income of the unattached single with a disability (MBFE) declined by 11 percentage points relative to the Poverty Line across the entire time series, which represents a deepening of their poverty over the past 22 years.
+As well, their income was below the Deep Income Poverty threshold across the entire time series, meaning that they would have consistently lived in deep poverty for the last 22 years.

-Overall, the total welfare income of the single parent with one child declined relative to the Poverty Line by three percentage points, meaning that they were living in slightly worse circumstances in 2022 than they were in 2002.
-In addition, the income of the single parent with one child was below the Deep Income Poverty threshold for most of the time series, meaning that they would have consistently lived in deep poverty for most of the last 20 years.
+Overall, the total welfare income of the single parent with one child declined relative to the Poverty Line by 3 percentage points, meaning that they were living in worse circumstances in 2023 than they were in 2002.
+In addition, the income of the single parent with one child was below the Deep Income Poverty threshold in all but three years across the time series, meaning that they would have consistently lived in deep poverty for most of the last 22 years.

 Access to data